vlayer-xyz/vlayer/book/src/appendix/architecture/releasing.md

 ### User Environment (Web Browser)

-- **Extension**
-    - **Release**: vlayer manually releases updates to the Chrome Web Store and other extension platforms.
-Although automated releases are technically feasible, the store acceptance process introduces some unpredictability.
-    - **Installation**: Users install extensions manually from the store.
-    - **Updates**: Browsers typically handle automatic updates, additionally users can be encouraged or enforced to update manually if needed.

 - **SDK**
     - **Release**: vlayer releases new SDK versions daily.
     - **Installation**: Developers add the SDK to their project dependencies.